2025-06-22

 language ranking

-while the following list does not go far beyond opinion, i only rate languages which i have used professionally for multiple days.
+while the following list does not go far beyond opinion, i only rate languages which i have used in projects professionally.

 tier 1